biomejs/biome/website/src/content/blog/biome-v1-7.md

 For now, we support two report formats: `json` and `json-pretty`.

-Note that the report format is **experimental** and it might change in the future.
+Note that the report format is **experimental**, and it might change in the future.
-Please try this feature and let us know if any information is missing from the reports.
+Please try this feature and let us know if any information needs to be added to the reports.

 ## Check `git` staged files

 Biome v1.5 added the `--changed` to format and lint `git` tracked files that have been changed.

-Today we are introducing a new option `--staged` which allows you to check only files that have been added to the _Git index_ (_staged files_).
+Today we are introducing a new option `--staged` which allows you to check only files added to the _Git index_ (_staged files_).
 This is useful for checking that the files you want to commit are formatted and linted:

 ```shell